blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-absolute-and-relative-paths.md

 On Windows systems, absolute paths begin with the drive name (e.g. `C:/Users/username/`).

 In a Unix shell, you print the absolute path of your working directory with the `pwd` command.
+More information about Unix shell commands can be found in the [useful unix commands guide]({% post_url learn-to-code/unix/2025-05-14-useful-unix-commands %}).

 I rarely recommend using absolute paths in any situation.
-The absolute path to a file on one machine will likely be very different from the path on a different machine, which could lead to errors, crashes, and unexpected behaviors in your program.
+The absolute path to a file on one machine will likely be very different from the path to the file on a different machine, which could lead to errors, crashes, and unexpected behaviors in your program.

 ## relative path